 Without a claimed and optimized GMB, Google isn’t going to feature your painting company in the local pack.
 Let’s fix that.
 Along with claiming your Google My Business, make sure you’re also taking these additional factors into account to improve your chances:

-Mobile-friendliness – With more and more people making searches from the convenience of their phone, it’s incredibly important that your website is mobile-friendly.
+- Mobile-friendliness – With more and more people making searches from the convenience of their phone, it’s incredibly important that your website is mobile-friendly.
 There’s nothing more frustrating than opening a website, trying to click the menu, only to realize that the menu is designed for desktop.
 User experience is a critical factor that Google takes into consideration.
+Take the steps necessary to ensure your website is mobile friendly.

 2. Optimize Your Google My Business Profile